retrogrand/LogosOS/README.md

 - Relational intelligence as the ability to **change honestly in public**.
 - Δ as the new unit of meaning in organizations and societies.
 - From “bigger models” to **better localities** and **witnessed agents**.
-- How LogosOS makes synthetic minds **auditable**, not just capable.
+- How LogosOS makes synthetic minds **auditable**, not just capable,
+  by exposing Δ-ledger, Θ/φ/🜃 structure, and field health metrics.

 ---